 For a Red Shirt who doesn't last 5 minutes, Griffin from "Grace Under Pressure" gets an incredible Dying Moment of Awesome.
 When the window of the sinking Jumper starts to crack from the pressure, without even thinking about it, he pushes Rodney into the rear compartment and seals the hatch, seconds before the cockpit floods.

-In "Rising, the revelation that the Athosians are not the primitive society they initially appeared to be, but actually The Remnant of a advanced society that has been repeatedly bombed back into the stone-age by the Wraith.
+In "Rising", the revelation that the Athosians are not the primitive society they initially appeared to be, but actually The Remnant of an advanced society that has been repeatedly bombed back into the stone-age by the Wraith.